kazluBR/dynamicpix/README.md

   width: int, //defaults to 5
   height: int, //defaults to 5
   gridLength: int, //defaults to 5
-  palette: list, //defaults to fixed palette with 8 colors }
+  palette: list, //defaults to fixed palette with black and white colors }
 const edt = new editor(config)
 ```